hmercker/soultruth-hugo-0-118-2/content/contemporary-messages/messages-sorted-year/contemporary-channelled-messages-from-year-2025.md

 Orion | [A Call to Universal Harmony: Awakening to the Law of Divine Love](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-10-24-1-af-orion/) | October 24<sup>th</sup>, 2025
 Jesus | [Your Efforts Will Change the World](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-10-25-1-af-jesus/) | October 25<sup>th</sup>, 2025
 Faith Nyquist & Jesus | [Becoming Instruments of God's Love: A Call to Serve and Shine Your Light](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-10-26-1-af-faith-nyquist-jesus/) | October 26<sup>th</sup>, 2025
+Barbara Davies | [The Path from Darkness to Light](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-10-31-1-af-barbara-davies/) | October 31<sup>st</sup>, 2025
+Orion | [As You Progress, You Will Walk Comfortably in Both Mind and Soul](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-11-1-1-af-orion/) | November 1<sup>st</sup>, 2025
 Jesus, Isaiah & Peter | [Be True to God’s Will: A Call to Awaken and Serve in God’s Love](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-11-2-1-af-jesus-isaiah-peter/) | November 2<sup>nd</sup>, 2025
 Clare of Assisi | [In the Silence](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-11-3-1-jw-clare-of-assisi/) | November 3<sup>rd</sup>, 2025
 Luke | [Healing in the Physical and Spiritual Realms](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-11-4-1-jw-luke/) | November 4<sup>th</sup>, 2025